 This activity aims to continue the Agency's work in the field of privacy.
 More specifically, ENISA will continue on practical guidelines to implement privacy and data protection by design and default.
 In 2014, the work focused on a definition of the terms and in 2015 and 2016 the focus was in providing the methodology to access the maturity of the current available techniques.
 Together with the Agency's partners in 2017 the Agency will continue this work by a community building effort that aims to create and maintain a repository of best available techniques for Privacy Enhancing Technologies (PETs).
-In 2016, the Agency developed a community tool that allows to evaluate new techniques and keep lists of best available techniques up to date.
-In 2017, this tool will undergo a field test.
-This field test will be used to test the techniques practically and to extend their functionalities.
-The Agency will contribute to tools and techniques that allow to evaluate new techniques and keep lists of best available techniques up to date.
+In 2016, the Agency developed a community tool that allows to evaluate new techniques and keep lists of best available techniques practically and to extend their functionalities.
+The Agency will contribute to tools and techniques that allow to evaluate new techniques and keep lists of best available techniques that allow to evaluate new techniques and keep lists of best available techniques up to date.